Skip to contents

 Using the future and furrr packages

 future sets up the infrastructure needed to run things in the background.
-To initialize this you run future::plan("multisession") which will use all future::availableCores() by default.
+To initialize this you run future::plan("multisession") which will use all future::availableCores() by default. furrr is a parallelized version of purrr which allows you to iterate over elements in a list on separate cores.
 See script “analyses/02_run_model_furrr.R” for an example.

 Using future and foreach